JosiProgramming/industrial-maintenance-analytics/README.md

 | DAX | Interactive maintenance KPIs |
 | Git / GitHub | Version control and project documentation |

-Measures the proportion of planned production time in which the equipment was operational.

-### MTBF — Mean Time Between Failures

-### MTTR — Mean Time To Repair

-Measures the average time required to restore equipment after a failure.

 ## Asset Risk Score

 A custom analytical **Asset Risk Score** was developed to prioritize equipment requiring greater maintenance attention.